OctaCoreWasTaken/qc-sim/README.md

              = vX.X.Xx =-
 ---------------------------------------

-WARNING: Printing of any particle counts as measurement and will collapse any superpostion!
+WARNING: Printing of any qubit class counts as measurement and will collapse any superpostion!

 ─────── Copenhagen Probabilities - Legacy ────────
 |00> ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 100.00